-Our unique analysis of the bills Smith sponsored and cosponsored provides insight into their position in the House of Representatives.
+Our unique analysis of the bills Smith sponsored and cosponsored provides insight into her position in the House of Representatives.

 Each dot in the chart below is a member of the House of Representatives.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Smith is shown as a purple triangle. (analysis methodology)

 Some of Smith’s most recently sponsored bills include...

 - H.R.
 5745 (101st): For the relief of Nebraska Aluminum Castings, Inc.

 - H.R.
 4218 (101st): Environmental Reserve Program Act of 1990

 - H.R.
 2923 (101st): To amend the Internal Revenue Code to extend the one year deferment ...

 - H.R.
 2903 (101st): To amend the Solid Waste Disposal Act to set a lower financial ...

 - H.R.
 2736 (101st): Platte River Preservation Act

 - H.R.
 2735 (101st): Rural Electrification Amendment Act of 1989